BACK

 Although demand for office space has declined significantly since the onset of the pandemic, most experts predict the market will bounce back strongly within a few years.
 Over the long term, most companies still want their workers in the office at least part of the time to promote collaboration and morale.

-With many offices and other commercial properties sitting empty because of Covid, building owners are becoming more creative about how they position their properties.
+With many offices and other commercial properties sitting empty because of COVID-19, building owners are becoming more creative about how they position their properties.
 Instead of being boxed into the old paradigm of rent or sell, many are seizing on the opportunity presented by the pandemic to consider a third option — condo conversion.

 Owners who continue to lease their properties are offering more flexible terms and more attractive amenities to keep existing tenants and entice new ones.
 “Lease to own” or “rent to own” agreements, in which tenants have the option of purchasing their space by an agreed-upon date, is one option gaining favor.
 Short-term leases are also becoming more common in commercial leases.